tfabris/CrowTRobot/README.md

     - All of the the fluorescent yellow spray paints that I tried are translucent, so your choice of primer will affect how good the yellow looks.
 I recommend that you prime the eyeballs with flat white spray paint first, allow it to dry fully, and then paint with bright fluorescent yellow spray paint.
     - Wait until the fluorescent yellow is fully dry before removing the eyeballs from the masking tool.
     - When removed, the masked inner cavities inside the eyeballs should have remained unpainted, so that the pupils can be cleanly and easily inserted during assembly.
 If any paint ended up inside the cavity after removing it from the mask, try to carefully pull it out of the cavity with a clean toothpick.
 Take great care not to mess up the crisp yellow diamond-shaped edges around the pupil cavities.
-    - Leave the pupils unpainted; the black resin should be enough.
+    - Note that the pupils are in a separate color group, the "flat black" color group, and should be left unpainted; the black resin should be enough.
 If you do decide to paint the pupils black, make sure to paint only their front faces, and leave their shaft and back side unpainted (and do the painting before inserting the pupils into the eyeballs).

 | ![Eyes Premask](Photos/Printing%20and%20Assembly%20-%20Eyes%20Premask.jpg) | ![Eyes Masked](Photos/Printing%20and%20Assembly%20-%20Eyes%20Masked.jpg) |
 | ---------------------------------|------------------------------------------|